ianhellstrom/rtfd/readme.rst

 Documentation repository for `oracle.rtfd.org <http://oracle.rtfd.org>`_
 ########################################################################

-Oracle PL/SQL optimization for developers is a `Sphinx <http://sphinx-doc.org>`_ documentation project initiated by Ian (Christian) Hellström.
+Oracle SQL & PL/SQL optimization for developers is a `Sphinx <http://sphinx-doc.org>`_ documentation project initiated by Ian (Christian) Hellström.
 Its aim is to aid developers in writing efficient SQL and PL/SQL code for modern Oracle databases.
 It is also a chronicle of successful and not so successful experiments as a developer for various production systems.